ekschultz777/TeeFinder/README.md

 - Avoid repeated API calls for each query

 Trade-Offs
 While this method improves search performance, it introduces a significant upfront cost in terms of network usage and initial load time.
 In a production environment, this would not be considered a scalable or user-friendly solution.
-Ideally, the API should provide endpoints that support location-based queries.
+Ideally, the API should provide endpoints that support location and address based queries.

 Implementation Notes
 The app is built using native Swift and SwiftUI, and utilizes URLSession for networking.

-All course queries are stored locally in memory after the initial load to facilitate fast search operations.

 Contact
 Please feel free to submit a pull request.